 3. Better client experience

-With the millennial generation reaching the age where they are the primary decision makers in homes and businesses, consumer expectations and behaviors are changing rapidly.
+With the millennial generation reaching the age where they are the primary decision-makers in homes and businesses, consumer expectations and behaviours are changing rapidly.

 We spend more time with our smartphones than our spouses.
-We communicate through mobile messaging and social media apps.
-We use mobile devices to check our email (66% of the time) and access digital media (60% of the time).
+It is known that we now communicate through mobile messaging and social media apps.
+We use mobile devices to check our email (85% of the time) and access social media (68.6% of the time).
 Above all, we expect everything to be incredibly easy and user-friendly.

 The last thing we want to do is fill something out by hand, or….(gasp)…print something out!